Dr Kim Latendresse

 Dr Latendresse personally reviews all referrals in a timely fashion before your appointment is made.
 This improves the chances that he will have the required details to assess and treat you, and that the correct time is allocated for your condition.

 Dr Latendresse will recommend non-surgical treatment options when they are likely to be beneficial.
 When appropriate, he will refer you to see a hand therapist for more treatment.
-Dr Latendresse has working relationships with most hand therapists on the Sunshine Coast and surrounding areas, ensuring you can get the right therapy as close to home as possible.
+Dr Latendresse works in collaboration with hand therapists on the Sunshine Coast and surrounding areas, ensuring you can get the right therapy as close to home as possible.

 When you require surgery, he will explain its benefits and risks so you can make an informed decision.

-If you have pain in your fingers, hand, wrist, or elbow, or have other upper extremity related concerns, you may want to consult Dr Latendresse.
+If you have pain in your fingers, hand, wrist, or elbow, or have other upper extremity related concerns, Dr Latendresse may help you.

 Examples of conditions treated:

 - Carpal tunnel syndrome (numbness) – open and endoscopic release (keyhole)